ysun/nvim/README.md

 ## Prerequisite

 1. Install NeoVim.
 Refer to [NeoVim Installation Wiki](https://github.com/neovim/neovim/wiki/Installing-Neovim)
-2. Install clangd.
+2. Install language servers (clangd, bashls, etc.).
+Refer to [server_configurations.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) on how to install language servers.
 3. Have access to github.com.
+Proxy may need to be configured if sitting in internal network.

 ## Install